 You are here

-This project aims to develop an evidence-base to inform the policy and decision making processes for the 2020 and 2025 Strategic Defence and Security Reviews.
+This programme aims to develop an evidence-base to inform the policy and decision making processes for the 2020 and 2025 Strategic Defence and Security Reviews.
 As such, this project will frame the activities of the Military Sciences research group at RUSI over the next five years to conform to the UK’s SDSR cycle.

 UK focused but international in scope, this research is also intended to resonate with Allies and partners.